This information applies only to the Original Course View. Your institution controls which tools are available.

 On the Participation Summary page, in the grading sidebar, select the pencil icon to change the group grade for a member.
 Type a new grade and select the check mark icon to save it.
 This grade becomes an override grade.
 You can also edit the grade from the Grade Center.

-The group grade and the individual group member’s edited grade also appear in the Grade Center.
+The group grade and the individual group member’s edited grade appear in the Grade Center.
 Grayed out cells appear in the group wiki column for course members who aren't part of the group.

 You can revert a member’s edited grade to the original group grade that all group members received.